Sotcher Farmhouse

-The Sotcher Farmhouse, also known as "Three Arches," is an historic, American home that is located in Fairless Hills, Falls Township, Bucks County, Pennsylvania.
+The Sotcher Farmhouse, also known as "Three Arches," is an historic home that is located in Fairless Hills, Falls Township, Bucks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1977.

 History and architectural features

 The original house was built circa 1712, with substantial additions made circa 1760 and 1806.
 The original house was likely a one-story, stone structure.
 The 1760 section is a two-story, three-bay fieldstone structure.
 The 1806 addition completely enveloped the 1712 house.
 It is a 2 1/2-story, four-bay fieldstone structure that incorporates the house's distinctive three arches.

-It was added to the National Register of Historic Places in 1977.